auth0/docs/articles/libraries/lock-android/v1/passwordless-magic-link.md

 <%= include('../_includes/_lock-version') %>

 ::: warning
 Passwordless on native platforms is disabled by default for new tenants as of 8 June 2017.
 If you would like this feature enabled, please contact support to discuss your use case.
-See [Client Grant Types](/clients/client-grant-types) for more information.
+See [Application Grant Types](/clients/client-grant-types) for more information.
 Alternatively, you can use Lock Passwordless with Auth0's [universal login](/hosted-pages/login).
 :::

 ## Passwordless Authentication with Magic Link